chandima-prabath/User-Account-System/README.md

     print('User {} already exists.'.format(username))
 ```

 ### Authenticating a user

 To authenticate a user, call the authenticate_user method with the username and password as arguments.
-The password will be hashed using SHA-256 and compared to the stored hash in the database.
+The password will be hashed using bcrypt and compared to the stored hash in the database.

 ```python
 username = 'johndoe'